 Richard Beresford, Jr. inherited Beresford Hall and lived on the property.
 The land was put up for sale in 1761.
 Per an advertisement in the South Carolina Gazette” the above lands are fit for plantations, sawing, brick making, lime-burning, cutting firewood, marketing, or keeping stock upon” (S.C.
 Gazette July 3, 1761)

-The land at that time was purchased by a prominent cabinet maker, Thomas Elfe.
-Thomas Elfe was from London and was given credit for starting the tradition of craving rice ears or stalks into the wooden posts of beds.
-These beds were called “Rice Beds.” his furniture was in high demand and from the 1768 to 1775, he sold over 1600 pieces of furniture.
+The Land at that time was purchased by a prominent cabinet maker, Thomas Elfe.
+Thomas Elfe was from London and was given credit for starting the tradition of carving rice ears or stalks into the wooden posts of beds.
+These beds were called “Rice Beds.”
+His furniture was in high demand and from the 1768 to 1775, he sold over 1600 pieces of furniture.
 Elfe was an astute business man and he diversified his business holding by purchasing real estate.
-In addition to the Beresford Hall Plantation, he owned a plantation on Daniel Island (approximately where Black baud is located today.)
+In addition to the Beresford Hall Plantation, he owned a plantation on Daniel Island (approximately where Blackbaud is located today.)
 Thomas Elfe and his family never resided at Beresford Hall for any length of time.
 Thomas Elfe had two sons, Thomas Jr. and George.
 George inherited the land from his mother or purchased Beresford Hall from his brother and did live on the property.
-It stayed the Elfe family until 1888.
+It stayed in the Elfe family until 1888.

 Sometime around 1790 a portion of the land was sold to Edward and Samuel Martin, who were brick makers.
 Remnants’ of their brick making operations and those of John Gordan, John Moore Jr. and Thomas Addison can be seen today throughout Beresford Hall.